Updated: Jun 17

 “No. 61, from the Quay to Howard Street, called the Quay Austin Row, because it led to the above-mentioned cell of the Augustine Friars.
 At the south-west corner is a house now occupied by the National Provincial Bank.
 It stands upon ground which, as to the front part, was occupied by a house having a cut-flint front, like those which still adjoin the present building to the south.
 This house was early in the last century a tavern called The Popinjay, but was afterwards a private residence in the possession of John Onley, Esq., who died in 1740, aged 54.
 It was subsequently occupied by his widow, Judith, the daughter of Samuel Wakeman, Esq. (who died in 1737), by Judith his wife, a daughter of Thomas Godfrey (bailiff in 1683 and 1688, and many years town clerk, who died in 1704, aged 63), until her death in 1789, aged 84, when it was sold by her only son and heir, the Rev. Charles Onley to Mr. George Gooch, a highly-popular tradesman, who converted the ground floor into a boot and shoemaker's shop, and let the first floor as lodgings.
 The back part of the present premises occupy the site of another public house which, was called the Rope Dancers, and afterwards (in 1784) the Blue Anchor.
 In 1808 the houses both front and back were purchased by Edward Symons Ommanney, Esq., who took down all the old buildings and erected the present house on the site, with a handsome verandah and balcony in front, now removed.

-However, the south-west corner that he mentions as being the former home to the Popinjay, is home to a bygone boozer.
+Opposite the south-west corner that he mentions as being the former home to the Popinjay, is home to a another bygone boozer.
 In actual fact more than one.
-Standing on the south-west corner of Popinjay Row – yes Row 61 also has a name – was the Steam Packet.
+Standing on the north-west corner of Popinjay Row – yes Row 61 also has a name – was the Steam Packet.
 Mentioned in Paget Brewery's list as early as 1824, the Steam Packet existed in a number of different guises - the Emperor Steam Packet, the Sovereign Steam Packet and the Steam Packet Hotel.
 It was in this latter guise when its licence was removed and transferred to the newly built Bure Hotel in 1939 by its then owners the Steward & Patteson brewery.

 Immediately next door to the Steam Packet was the Crown & Anchor Hotel.
 It too appeared in Paget's 1824 list and was eventually bought by Steward & Patteson in 1927.
 This acquisition was probably part of a plan to build another new pub, for the licence was surrendered and the building demolished, along with the Steam Packet.
 On the site rose the form of the Yare Hotel which opened on the 13th December 1939.